01 Nov 2024

 The inquiry seeks to understand the experience of procuring ITS in the courts, policy recommendations for supporting service providers, and the potential role of technology in enabling Interpreting and Translation Services and expects to report on its findings towards the end of the year.

-On 6 November ITI's CEO Sara Robertson, will give evidence in-person to the committee.
+On 6 November ITI's CEO Sara Robertson, gave evidence in-person to the committee.
+Watch the recording of proceedings.

 Find out more about the inquiry on the Houses of Parliament website.